Skip to main content

 Working with scipy.integrate

-The scipy.integrate module provides functions for numerical integration and solving ordinary differential equations (ODEs).
+The scipy.integrate module provides tools for numerical integration and for solving ordinary differential equations (ODEs).

-• You want to integrate functions without an exact formula
+• You want to integrate functions without closed-form solutions

 Example 1: Definite Integral with quad